 Public College and University Tuition Commitment

-In Syracuse and Buffalo, graduates of the cities’ public high schools are eligible, regardless of family income, for up to 100 percent of the tuition needed to attend any public two- or four-year college or university in New York State to which they are accepted.
-The public scholarships (including additional grants to help cover part of the cost of college housing, for those living on campus) are funded by local donors – including individuals, families, foundations and businesses – in Syracuse and Buffalo.
-A similar scholarship fund being established in Guilford County, to enable eligible Say Yes Guilford Scholars to attend North Carolina public colleges and universities tuition-free, has raised more than $32 million in 2015.
+In most Say Yes communities, graduates of the cities’ public high schools are eligible, regardless of family income, for up to 100 percent of the tuition needed to attend any public two- or four-year college or university in New York State to which they are accepted.
+The public scholarships (including additional grants to help cover part of the cost of college housing, for those living on campus) are funded by local donors – including individuals, families, foundations and businesses.

 Private College and University Tuition Commitment